Blueprint for a Democratic Republic - The Renewal

 • Deepfake/AI Disinformation Ban – penalties for fabricating evidence or impersonating officials.

-VIII.
+IX.
 Citizen Power & Participation

 Intent: Empower citizens directly as a check on government.